 , and in people with underlying conditions including fibromyalgia

 .
 Rarely, it may be caused by a bacterial or fungal infection of the costochondral joints.

 Costochondritis affects females more often than males, and more commonly occurs in adolescents and young adults.

 The main symptoms of costochondritis are pain and tenderness at the junction of the ribs and the breastbone.
 The pain increases with movement and deep breathing, and decreases with rest and quiet breathing.
 Pressure placed directly on the affected area will also cause significant pain.

 The pain can vary in intensity but is often severe.
-It is often described as sharp, aching or pressure-like in nature.
+It is commonly described as sharp, aching or pressure-like in nature.
 It is usually located on the front of the chest, but can radiate to the back, abdomen, arm or shoulder.